-FPT_FLS.1.1/ADEL The TSF shall preserve a secure state when the following types of failures occur: the applet deletion manager fails to delete an applet as described in [JCRE3], §11.3.4.
+FPT_FLS.1.1/ADEL The TSF shall preserve a secure state when the following types of failures occur: the applet deletion manager fails to delete a CAP file/applet as described in [JCRE3], §11.3.4.

-- The TOE may provide additional feedback information to the card manager in case of a potential security violation (see FAU_ARP.1). - The applet instance deletion must be atomic.
+- The TOE may provide additional feedback information to the card manager in case of a potential security violation (see FAU_ARP.1). - The CAP file/applet instance deletion must be atomic.
 The "secure state" referred to in the requirement must comply with Java Card specification ([JCRE3], §11.3.4.)